 Annually, the KAOEF awards scholarships to participants based on an established Endowment and Spending Policy along with an approved application and grading process.
 Recipients are selected by the KAOEF’s Scholarship Committee based on applications received.
-Last year, the KAOEF awarded over $60,000 of scholarships to various applicants.
+Last year, the KAOEF awarded over $95,000 in scholarships to various applicants.

 Scholarship Endowment Accounts may be created through a variety of methods.